Signed Distance Field Fonts - basics

 From a quick search I found these two tools for making a font atlas, both command line tools:

 I decided to use msdf-bmfont-xml, but may switch to msdf-atlas-gen later.
 The javascript tool came with an in-browser demo, so that’s why I picked it.
+It also has a web front end by Don McCurdy[11].
 I tried to modify it to generate mtsdf format, but decided that wasn’t important right now.
 It generates msdf which is all I need for this week’s experiments.

 take